EVERYBODY WANTS THE GOOD LIFE, BUT NOT EVERYBODY GETS THE GOOD LIFE…

 Again, I’m not necessarily saying that this is a bad thing, but if one says that “A” is the most important, then one would assume that “A” would be the primary focus.

-Now don’t get me wrong, not everything that Tai Lopez says is rubbish.
-A lot of the videos that he uploads to YouTube are absolutely loaded with good messages and useful info, if you can get around the whole pretentious side of them.
+Now don’t get me wrong, not everything that Tai Lopez says is rubbish, in fact very little of it is.
+A lot of the videos that he uploads to YouTube are absolutely loaded with good messages and useful info, if you can get around the whole pretentious side of Tai.

-Even the 67 steps have a lot of inspiring and useful info mixed throughout them if you can sit through the “fluff” and redundant, droning anecdotes.
+Even the 67 steps have a lot of inspiring and useful info mixed throughout them if you can sit through the “fluff” and redundant anecdotes.

 Take this video as an example, it’s not from Tai’s 67 steps, but it’s definitely some highly inspirational blurb: